Accedian/ingestion-config/README.md

 `telemetry-collector-configuration`
 ---
-- Optional in theory, but we expect the majority of the data feed will have one.
+- Optional in theory, but we expect the majority of the data feeds will have one because most integrations use the telemetry collector.
 - To contain your Telegraf configuration file
 - To be valid for PCA, your Telegraf configuration file should produce at a minimum:
   - A metric name that complies with OpenMetrics standards